R-1234yf and its properties

 Current situation

-Prices of R-134a have skyrocketed by as much as 400-plus percent as a result of Regulation (EU) 517/2014 (F-Gas Regulation) .
-The regulation requires a gradual reduction of high-GWP F-gases within the EU and a switch to more environmentally friendly refrigerants by 2030.
+Prices of R-134a have skyrocketed by as much as 400-plus percent as a result of the phase-down requirements of the F-Gas Regulation .
+In the coming years, the regulation stipulates a gradual and significant reduction of F-gases with a high global warming potential by reducing the CO2 equivalents available on the market within the EU.
 This has made R-134a increasingly difficult to obtain as manufacturers switch to producing more environmentally friendly refrigerants that are not subject to volume restrictions.

 However, as actual demand for R-134a continues (it can still be used in used vehicles), we can expect to see further substantial price increases as the refrigerant becomes scarcer and scarcer.
 We expect that consumers will increasingly switch to an alternative refrigerant.